-A new animal shelter remains a high priority for SOS Pets.
+A new animal shelter remains a high priority for SOS Pets, the City and the entire community.
 Our current shelter, though made safe and homey by City Animal Control Officer Shellie McDowell, is inadequate.
-Our new shelter will be warm, bright, hopeful and have proper sanitation, HVAC and acoustic moderation and will meet all veterinary standards.
+Our new shelter will be warm, bright and hopeful.
+It will have proper sanitation, HVAC, acoustic moderation and will meet all veterinary standards.
 A clean, safe, quiet, low-stress environment will encourage adoption and decrease disease; provide comfort, health, enrichment and hope for pets; be enjoyable for caregivers; attract local and visitor volunteers; promote community hope and pride and help rehabilitate animals.

 For years, SOS Pets has been accepting donations for a new shelter.
 In 2014, the idea got a big boost from a short-lived but energetic group called Cause For Paws.
 They raised a ton of money by offering the popular "Fur Ball" for several years.
 We currently have around $40,000.

 In 2018, the City got into the game with the creation of a $160,000 fund specifically targeted for a new shelter.
 The City also offered land and utilities for the effort - a huge advancement.
 The initial parcel on Dieckgraeff Road offered by the City was rejected by the Seward Planning and Zioning based on concerns from nearby residents.
 The second offering, near the schools (see below), passed unanimously through P and Z and then on September 24, 2018, the City Council also unanimously approved the parcel.